-This Pecan Pie has it all — it is homemade but incredibly easy, and it will seriously wow your tastebuds.
-In fact, we would bet it will be the first pie plate to empty at your Thanksgiving feast.
-Give yourself a trial run and make one of these pies this week, that way you’re sure to get a slice!
+This Pecan Pie recipe has it all — it is homemade but incredibly easy, and it will seriously wow your tastebuds.
+In fact, I would bet it will be the first pie plate to empty at your Thanksgiving feast.
+Give yourself a trial run and make one of these pecan pies this week, that way you’re sure to get a slice!

 1 cup Light Corn Syrup